tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_overview.md

 You may wonder what the motivation is behind these requirements, especially if the core APIs are RESTful.
 After all, they can't expect you to *do* a programmer's job.
 No, but here's the most common scenario.
 The company has a REST API for interacting with their services.
 To make it easy for developers, the company provides [SDKs and client implementations](docapis_sdks_and_sample_apps.html) in various languages for the REST API.

 For an example, take a look at Algolia's API.
 You can view the documentation for their [REST API here](https://www.algolia.com/doc/rest).
-However, when you implement Algolia (which provides a search feature for your site), you'll probably follow the documentation for your specific platform.
+However, when you implement Algolia (which provides a search feature for your site), you'll probably follow the documentation for your specific platform or language.

 <a href="https://www.algolia.com/doc" class="noExtIcon"><img src="images/algolia_clientsdks.png" alt="Algolia client implementations" /></a>